eduardo-w-bandeira/databarn/README.md

 # Installation
-Enter the directory containing the `databarn` package in your terminal and run the following command:
+In the terminal, enter the directory containing the `databarn` and run the following command:

 ```bash
 pip3 install .